Hak Baker and the power of his electrifying protest music

 If the world has to end, Baker is going out in style.
 But if armageddon does strike, what would he do on that final day?
 “The simple things are the best things,” he replies.
 “I’ll go to the pub with all my good friends, we’ll all be together, there’d be 500 of us all together!
 Mum, dad, friends… and then hopefully I’m in love.
 I’d spend my last moments with the person that I love.”

-Hak Baker’s ‘World’s End FM’ is out now via Hak Attack Records
+Hak Baker’s ‘World’s End FM’ is out now via Hak Attack Records/AWAL Recordings